Frequently Asked Questions about Cognitive Behavioral Therapy

 - Structured (there is a clear plan for each session)

-- Focussed largely on present problems that are causing distress
+- Focused largely on present problems that are causing distress

 - Collaborative (client and therapist work together to find solutions)